Christian hip-hop: Influence and style of artists

-Although generally described to be Christian rappers, artists such as Lecrae, Andy Mineo, KB, Trip Lee, Tedashii, Social Club Misfits, NF, John Givez, Derek Minor and Propaganda describe themselves as hip hop artists who are expressing themselves, yet are openly Christian.
+Although generally described to be Christian rappers, artists such as Lecrae, Andy Mineo, KB, Trip Lee, Tedashii, Social Club Misfits, NF, John Givez, Derek Minor and Propaganda describe themselves as hip-hop artists who are expressing themselves, yet are openly Christian.
 Just like in Christian rock and other Christian music genres, some artists welcome being called Christian artists while others do not want to be labeled as "Christian music", as to not limit their music to the Christian music market.

-The record label Ministers of the Underground was one of the few labels to showcase underground hip hop with the group, Secta 7.
+The record label Ministers of the Underground was one of the few labels to showcase underground hip-hop with the group, Secta 7.
 Members included: Apocalypse, Optixs, Blackseed, Lord Metatron, Righteous Knight, Kaoticgal (who later was known as Keturah Ariel), O.N.E., The Final Chapter, A.T.O.M. the Immortal and Stress.
 Ministers of the Underground had a small-time show on Christian television, but was taken off the networks when Christian television opted for more orthodox style programming.
-The Ministers of Underground hosted events at a series of venues under the name CRU VENTION, or the convention of Underground Hip Hop for Christ, until around the year 2001.
+The Ministers of Underground hosted events at a series of venues under the name CRU VENTION, or the convention of Underground Hip-hop for Christ, until around the year 2001.

-A few Christian rappers have emerged from Atlanta, including Remnant Militia and D.I.R.T.
-While many notable studios and artists share influence in holy hip hop, not one style dominates.
-Christian hip hop features all conventional hip hop styles, such as Midwest (Hostyle Gospel), West Coast (T-Bone), East Coast (BB Jay), Dirty South (Pettidee) and King Wes.
-Some, such as DC Talk, include a mixture of hip hop, rock and gospel music in their songs.
+A few Christian rappers have emerged from Atlanta, including Remnant Militia, D.I.R.T., and 1K Phew.
+While many notable studios and artists share influence in holy hip-hop, not one style dominates.
+Christian hip-hop features all conventional hip-hop styles, such as Midwest (Hostyle Gospel), West Coast (T-Bone), East Coast (BB Jay), Dirty South (Pettidee) and King Wes.
+Some, such as DC Talk, include a mixture of hip-hop, rock and gospel music in their songs.

-Christian hip hop is also embraced and performed in the United Kingdom, by Gospel rappers including: Jahaziel, Dwayne Tryumf, Guvna B, Triple O, Sammy G, Simply Andy, MpFree and Just C.
+Christian hip-hop is also embraced and performed in the United Kingdom, by Gospel rappers including: Jahaziel, Dwayne Tryumf, Guvna B, Triple O, Sammy G, Simply Andy, MpFree and Just C.

-In the UK, Christian hip hop is often merged with a music style known as grime, which gives the music a different sound from American hip hop.
+In the UK, Christian hip-hop is often merged with a music style known as grime, which gives the music a different sound from American hip-hop.
 Many agree that grime music originated in London's black community and is predominantly described as a secular genre.
 Although British, grime music has a strong Jamaican influence as many of the artists are of British-Caribbean heritage.
 The GL Live music event 2010, held in the United Kingdom, included a fusion of Christian rappers (both American and British) celebrate their faith together whilst demonstrating their own unique styles.
 The event was attended by Trip Lee and Tedashii, who performed several songs during the event including "Jesus Muzik" and "No Worries".

 Reaction and acceptance

 Industry

-Christian music awards shows such as the GMA Dove Awards and Stellar Awards have added rap and hip hop categories.
-With the notable exceptions of tobyMac and his label Gotee Records, and Lecrae, no Christian rapper or hip-hop group has garnered the attention of the mainstream Christian music industry.
-The nominal sales of Christian rap labels have been almost exclusively to white church-going Christians.
-Christian rap exists almost exclusively underground.
+Christian music awards shows such as the GMA Dove Awards and Stellar Awards have added rap and hip-hop categories.
+Historically with the notable exceptions of tobyMac and his label Gotee Records, and Lecrae, no Christian rapper or hip-hop group has garnered the attention of the mainstream Christian music industry.
+However new artists like Forrest Frank are introducing Christian rap into major CCM and secular industries.